 The composition law is compatible with the equivalence relation on quadratic pre-isomorphism.
 It admits as the identity of an invertible sheaf $\cL$ the canonical isomorphism $\Id_\cL \otimes m^{-1}:\cL \rightarrow \cL \otimes \mathcal{O}_X^{\otimes 2}$ where $m:\mathcal O_X \otimes \mathcal O_X \rightarrow \mathcal O_X$ is the multiplication map, and it satisfies the associativity relation. \end{num}

-\begin{ex} An invertible sheaf $\cL$ is orientable in the sense of Barge-Morel if and only if it is quadratically isomorphic to $\cO_X$, and an orientation (resp. class of orientation) of $\cL$ is a quadratic pre-isomorphism (resp. isomorphism) -- we will elaborate on this relation below.
-Moreover, if $X$ is a smooth scheme over a field $k$, with canonical sheaf $\omega_X$ and $L=\mathbb{V}(\cL)$ is a line bundle on $X$, then a \emph{relative orientation} of $L$ in the sense of Bachmann-Wickelgren is the same as a quadratic isomorphism $\cL \qiso \omega_X$. \end{ex}
+\begin{ex} An invertible sheaf $\cL$ is orientable in the sense of Barge-Morel if and only if it is quadratically isomorphic to $\cO_X$, and an \emph{orientation} (resp. \emph{class of orientation}) of $\cL$ is a quadratic pre-isomorphism (resp. isomorphism) -- we will elaborate on this relation below.
+Moreover, if $X$ is a smooth scheme over a field $k$, with canonical sheaf $\omega_X$ and $L=\mathbb{V}(\cL)$ is a line bundle on $X$, then a \emph{relative orientation} of $L$ in the sense of Bachmann-Wickelgren \cite{BW_Euler} is the same as a quadratic isomorphism $\cL \qiso \omega_X$. \end{ex}

-\begin{df} The \emph{quadratic Picard groupoid} $\uPicO(X)$ of a scheme $X$ is the category whose objects are invertible sheaves on $X$ and with morphisms, the quadratic isomorphisms. \end{df} Let $\uPic(X)$ denotes Deligne's Picard category of invertible sheaves on $X$ (see \Cref{sub:conventions} for our conventions).
-There is an obvious functor
+\begin{df} The \emph{quadratic Picard groupoid} $\uPicO(X)$ of a scheme $X$ is the category whose objects are invertible sheaves on $X$ and with quadratic isomorphisms as morphisms. \end{df}

+Let $\uPic(X)$ denote Deligne's Picard category of invertible sheaves on $X$ (see \Cref{sub:conventions} for our conventions).
+There is a functor